Four people are seated at a table in a meeting room, while a presenter speaks in front of a screen.

 Not on data.
 Not on analyses.
 On estimates.

 "How much do we need?"
 "No idea.
-Let's just take this."
+Let us take this."

-That doesn't work.
-It has never worked.
-But without visibility, there's no better option.
+That does not work.
+It never has.
+But without visibility there is no better option.

 52% say the disconnect between FinOps and Development leads to wasted cloud costs.

-The developers don't know what things cost.
+Developers do not know what things cost.
 Finance only sees the total bill.
-No one connects the dots.
+Nobody connects the dots.

 The Path to Transparency

-The good news: The problem is solvable.
-And the solution doesn't have to be complicated.
+The good news: the problem can be solved.
+And the solution does not have to be complicated.

 Step 1: Take Tagging Seriously